Mahershala Ali on 'Green Book': 'It's a legitimate offering'

 "It changed the trajectory of my career," Ali, 44, said in a recent interview over tea in midtown Manhattan.
 "It gives you permission in some way to not dream bigger but dream deeper.
 Like: What type of work do you really want to do?"

 Ali still harbors larger aspirations, like playing boxer Jack Johnson, but this fall has provided some of the answer.
-Ali stars as in Peter Farrelly's brisk and modest road-trip drama "Green Book" and headlines the upcoming third season of HBO's "True Detective."
+Ali stars in Peter Farrelly's road-trip drama "Green Book" and headlines the upcoming third season of HBO's "True Detective."
 And "Green Book," now in theaters, has again catapulted Ali to the top of the supporting-actor contenders.
 Many believe he's in line for another Oscar.

 But this time, the road has been rockier.
 "Green Book," brisk and modest, has won raves from some critics and many audiences as a feel-good story about the real-life friendship that developed when the refined concert pianist Don Shirley (Ali) hired a racist Bronx bouncer, Tony Lip (Viggo Mortensen), to drive him on a 1962 tour of the Deep South.
 But the film has been criticized by some as an outdated, sentimentalized kind of movie, one that trades on racial tropes , perpetuates the "white savior" cliche and isn't deserving of its namesake (a travel-survival guide for African-Americans in the Jim Crow South).